Program Overview

 - Ability to communicate effectively;

-- Broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context;
+- A broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context;

 - Recognition of the need for life-long learning and ability to engage in such;